mcmonkeyprojects/DiscordModBot/README.md

         - `Normal`: Standard warning.
 Counted towards automatic muting.
         - `Serious`: More significant than normal warning.
 Counted extra towardsd automatic muting.
         - `InstantMute`: Extremely significant warning.
 Induces an immediate automatic muting.
-    - To list the warnings of another user, a helper can type: `@Bot listwaarnings @User` where `@Bot` is a mention of this bot, and `@User` is the user to list the warnings for.
+    - To list the warnings of another user, a helper can type: `@Bot listwarnings @User` where `@Bot` is a mention of this bot, and `@User` is the user to list the warnings for.
 - At any time, a user with the `botcommander` role (create a role with this exact name if needed) can issue a `restart` command to restart the bot.
 - At any time, a user may use the commands `help` or `hello` for general information, or `listwarnings` to see their own active warnings.
 - When a user receives a warning: